evietron/BackBit-Tool/README.md

 # BackBit-Tool

-The BackBit Tool is a cross-platform JavaScript application that creates .BBT files
+The BackBit Tool is a cross-platform JavaScript application that creates .BBT files.

+For the latest compiled build, find it at http://backbit.io/downloads/Tool/.

 ![Screenshot](screenshot.png)